sheerun/prettier-standard/README.md

 ## This solution

-This is a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) that allows you to use `prettier-eslint` on one or multiple files.
-It identifies the relevant ESLint config for each file and uses that to determine the options for `prettier` and `eslint --fix`.
+This is a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) that allows you to use `prettier-eslint` on one or multiple files. `prettier-eslint-cli` forwards on the `filePath` and other relevant options to `prettier-eslint` which identifies the applicable `ESLint` config for each file and uses that to determine the options for `prettier` and `eslint --fix`.

 ## Installation